Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

+Formally, let $\mathcal{D}_{\mathrm{cand}}^{(k)}$ denote the candidate set sampled by the current generator under the training-condition distribution at iteration $k$:

+SSPT-Iter runs SSIO on these candidates and applies top-$K$ selection according to the filtering score $s(\mathbf{x}_0)$:

-where $s(\mathbf{x}_0)$ is a highly specialized integration-based score computed from the oracle's outputs.
+where $s(\mathbf{x}_0)$ is a specialized integration-based score computed from SSIO outputs.
+The selected $\mathcal{D}_{\mathrm{top}}^{(k)}$ is materialized as the post-training set for the next refinement step, so that the model continues to adapt on its own generated layouts that better satisfy the space-syntax prior.
 Once the subset is curated, the diffusion model is fine-tuned by minimizing the standard denoising objective over the new distribution $\mathcal{D}_{\mathrm{top}}^{(k)}$:

-where $\mathcal{L}_{\mathrm{diff}}$ represents the diffusion training loss, efficiently implemented as \texttt{training\_losses} within our algorithmic codebase.